 When it comes to bumps and scratches beyond normal wear and tear, you will have to pay for any repairs, if you intend to return the vehicle to the finance company at the end of your agreement.

 Leasing is similar to renting, so you don’t need to pay any interest like with PCP.
-Learn more about the differences between leasing and PCP, or if you’re ready to start a new deal, see our special offers and find a great price on your next car.
+Learn more about the differences between leasing and PCP, or if you’re ready to start a new deal, see our car leasing special offers and find a great price on your next car.